The Kia Soul EV is a uniquely styled electric car with excellent range

-Its 81 kW motor (109 bhp) gives it a top speed of 90 mph.
-It can go from 0 to 62 mph in 11.2 seconds.
-Not particularly quick for EV standards, but many electric car owners are not looking for all-out performance.
+Its 150 kW motor (201 bhp) gives it a top speed of 104 mph.
+It can go from 0 to 62 mph in 7.6 seconds.
+Instant acceleration is one of the hallmarks of electric cars, and the Soul EV doesn’t disappoint.

 Space in the back seats is fine for both legroom and headroom.
-Like many electric cars in this segment, the Soul EV could be your next family car, although its boot is not enormous.
+Like many electric cars in this segment, the Soul EV could be your next family car, although its boot (315 litres) is note as big as the e-Niro (451 litres).
 You’ll either love or loathe the boxy look.
 It’s very much a Marmite car.

 Would it be a nice city car?
 Yes it would.
 It’s almost as compact as a Renault Zoe.
 It has a reasonably high driving position, so you feel in command as you drive around without emitting any pollutants at all.
 As city centre restrictions on emissions become tougher and tougher, having an electric car is becoming a big advantage.